cakephp/docs/en/orm/deleting-data.rst

 When deleting entities a few things happen:

 1. The :ref:`delete rules <application-rules>` will be applied.
-If the rules fail, deleting will be stopped.
+If the rules fail, deletion will be prevented.
 2. The ``Model.beforeDelete`` event is triggered.
 If this event is stopped, the delete will be aborted and the event's result will be returned.
 3. The entity will be deleted.